tduyng/nestjs-flow/README.md

 - **app**: contains all files of app modules
 - **common**: contains common or shared files as types, config, migration, data, interface general ...
-- **modules**: contains all files of each modules of project. ex: User module, auth module, post module ...
+- **modules**: container where  contains all files of each modules of project. ex: User module, auth module, post module ...

 This structure will help you better organize your codes & adapt with principle of Nest framework.
 If you follow this series, you will understand better why I prefer this structure.